ersilia-os/ersilia/.github/ISSUE_TEMPLATE/outreachy-code-project.md

 - [ ] Search the scientific literature and suggest 3 new models (comment in this issue) that would be relevant to incorporate in the Hub.
 ---
 ### Other
+If you have interest in working on related topics, or have new suggestions, please do the following
+- [ ] Add a comment in this issue with your new idea, tagging the mentor
+- [ ] Get feedback from the mentor and act accordingly
 - [ ] Link in the comments any other PR you have contributed to.
 ---
 ### Community